band/mptest03/20220707-personalSocialKnowledgeGraphs.md

  - Note: I ended up copying this Medium post into Bear where I can export it as Markdown and maybe make something of it in an Obsidian vault.
 (MyMileageMayVary)

+### 2025-02-23

+/ the current decentralized nexus (am i using that word correctly?) of socials seems to be both fractured as well as federated //